-Thirteen selected articles on KAP during COVID-19 in Ethiopia (Table 1).
-The articles used questionnaires and interview (including face to face and telephone) as instruments with the number of respondents ranging from 247 to 1570 for a total of 7,335.
+Thirteen articles on KAP during COVID-19 in Ethiopia (Table 1).
+The articles used questionnaires and interview (including face to face and telephone) for data collection and the number of respondents ranging from 247 to 1570 for a total of 7,335.
 The respondents consisted of health workers, population, health students and patients from different corners of the country.